-Are the 2012 Olympics inspiring you to get fit and build your strength and stamina?
-Good for you.
+Do popular sporting events -- the Olympics, the World Series, the Superbowl -- inspire you to get fit and build your strength and stamina?
+Go for it!
 Just don't look for a quick fix in an athletic supplement bottle.

-For the average weekend warrior -- let alone couch potato -- sports supplements can be a waste of money.
-Even worse, they can be a health risk if you take too much, says Ellen Coleman, RD, a sports dietitian and exercise physiologist who has worked with the Olympic athletes and teams like the Los Angeles Lakers.
+For the average weekend warrior, let alone a couch potato, sports supplements can be a waste of money.
+Even worse, they can be a health risk if you take too much, says Ellen Coleman, RD, a sports dietitian and exercise physiologist.
+She has worked with Olympic athletes and teams including the Los Angeles Lakers.

 The Truth About Athletic Supplements

-Lots of people imagine that athletic supplements work like spinach did for Popeye or like a power-up in a video game.
-You imagine that they give you a boost of super-strength or super-stamina.
+Lots of people imagine that athletic supplements work like spinach did for Popeye or like a power-up in a video game -- that they give you a boost of super-strength or super-stamina.
 Not really.